-In our view, the enhancements we have made to our glide‑path process better capture the complexity of the problem we are seeking to address and to create a design framework that better represents reality.
+In our view, the enhancements we have made to our glide path process better capture the complexity of the problem we are seeking to address and create a design framework that better represents reality.

 We believe that a more realistic approach reduces the sensitivity of results to the assumptions for each input; limits more extreme results; and, in general, gives us greater confidence in our outputs.
 Specifically, it provides even stronger reasons for us to believe that DC plan sponsors and participants have the ability to accept additional short‑term market risk at certain points along a glide path in order to seek better retirement outcomes.

-Reflecting these findings, we are raising equity allocations at the longer and shorter ends of our Retirement Glide Path and our Target Glide Path, while leaving equity exposure unchanged in the years immediately before and after retirement.
+Reflecting these findings, we are raising equity allocations at the front and back ends of our Retirement Glide Path and our Target Glide Path, while leaving equity exposure unchanged in the years immediately before and after retirement.

 Over the long term, we believe the enhancements could be beneficial for most retirement investors.
 Younger investors will have multiple decades to benefit from potential compounding of the equity risk premium and to recover from episodes of market volatility.
-For investors already into retirement, the modest nature of the changes in absolute terms should help mitigate the impact of short‑term market downturns.
+For investors already in retirement, the modest nature of the changes in absolute terms may help mitigate the impact of short‑term market downturns.